 The maximum amount of general-purpose memory needed by the application is determined by such factors as how many simultaneous open database connection and prepared statement objects the application uses, and on the complexity of the prepared statements.
 For any given application, these factors are normally fixed and can be determined experimentally using SQLITE_STATUS_MEMORY_USED.
 A typical application might only use about 40KB of general-purpose memory.
 This gives a value of N of around 100KB.

 If the memory allocation subsystems within SQLite are configured for breakdown-free operation but the actual memory usage exceeds design limits set by the Robson proof, SQLite will usually continue to operate normally.
-The scratch memory allocator, the pagecache memory allocator, and the lookaside memory allocator all automatically failover to the memsys5 general-purpose memory allocator.
+The pagecache memory allocator and the lookaside memory allocator automatically failover to the memsys5 general-purpose memory allocator.
 And it is usually the case that the memsys5 memory allocator will continue to function without fragmentation even if M and/or n exceeds the limits imposed by the Robson proof.
 The Robson proof shows that it is possible for a memory allocation to break down and fail in this circumstance, but such a failure requires an especially despicable sequence of allocations and deallocations - a sequence that SQLite has never been observed to follow.
 So in practice it is usually the case that the limits imposed by Robson can be exceeded by a considerable margin with no ill effect.

 Nevertheless, application developers are admonished to monitor the state of the memory allocation subsystems and raise alarms when memory usage approaches or exceeds Robson limits.
 In this way, the application will provide operators with abundant warning well in advance of failure.
 The memory statistics interfaces of SQLite provide the application with all the mechanism necessary to complete the monitoring portion of this task.